liamproche/narwhale-narwhale/README.md

 B2RBG- (Representative of genetic code)

 GREAT TRUTH!!!!!!!
--"If the genetic code were Open-Sourced on Github, it could have the power to stop all wars"
+-"If the genetic code were Open-Sourced on Github, it could have the power to stop all wars" (Please ask me how!)

 MODELS
 -Build in VW